IanKeen/IKRouter/README.md

     .registerRoutableWithParameter(ProjectViewController.self, parameter: ":projectId")
     .registerRoutableWithParameter(ItemViewController.self, parameter: ":itemId")
     .registerRouteHandler("myapp://project/:projectId/item/:itemId")
+    .registerRouteHandler("myapp://project/:projectId")
     .chainHandler = { viewControllers in
         navController.setViewControllers(viewControllers, animated: true)
     }
 ```

+## Things to note about using Routable

+* As many routes can be registered as you want in any combination as long as each one is:
+    * Unique
+    * Has a `Routable` registered for all parameters
+* If a route comes through and there is a parameter without a `Routable` the default handler will be used (if provided)
+* When registering a _route_ there is a `handler` parameter.
+This can be omitted when using `Routable`s.

 ## Non Routable Example
 If you have routes which might not suit the _automatic_ functionality provided by `Routable`s you can also register individual routes with their own handlers